rli1010/GPOreg/README.md

 See analysis.R for application of the method to an example dataset.

-The package can be found at https://github.com/liuxiangyu127/GPOreg
+The corresponding R package can be installed at https://github.com/liuxiangyu127/GPOreg